cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/patch.md

 ### Move

-Boxes can be dragged on the patch editor, and/or from one editor window to another.
+Patch contents (boxes and connections) can be dragged on the patch editor, and/or from one editor window to another.

 Alternatively, the arrow keys <kbd>←</kbd> <kbd>→</kbd> <kbd>↑</kbd> <kbd>↓</kbd> also move selected boxes.
 <kbd>shift</kbd> + <kbd>←</kbd> <kbd>→</kbd> <kbd>↑</kbd> <kbd>↓</kbd> performs faster moves.

 ### Delete

-Deleted selected boxes using the <kbd>backspace</kbd> key.
+Deleted selected contents using the <kbd>backspace</kbd> key.

 ### Copy-Cut-Paste